boraxhacker/home-ssm/README.md

 ### home-ssm-config.yaml

 Region and one value for each stanza, credentials and keys, is required.
+The application uses the first Key as the default key.

 Region, AccessKey, SecretKey, Username, Alias, KeyId are arbitrary though you'll probably want consistancy with ~/.aws/{config,credentials} files.

-The credentials are used for authenticating the v4sig headers;no PBAC is enforced.
+The credentials are used for authenticating the v4sig headers; no PBAC is enforced.

 The Key data value must be base64 encoded; see comments below.
 Parameters of type SecureString are encrypted and decrypted based on the KeyId argument.
 Config ID and Alias values are used for lookup of the KeyId argument.